Skip to main content

 Exit Signals

-The agent handles standard Unix signals:
+The agent handles standard Unix signals on Linux and macOS:

 SignalBehavior